AckerApple/ack-angular-fx/README.md

   - [tester @ matthewlein.com](https://matthewlein.com/ceaser/)
   - [maps @ easings.net](http://easings.net/)

+### effects
+Array list of effects to have in an animation definition

+- fade
+- slide
+- bounce
+- zoom
+- rotate

 ### stagger
 NOT YET SUPPORTED.
 Placeholder for future release of Angular2 with stagger support